 Students receiving supplemental support services during the summer are provided with research based data driven instruction in literacy and or math.
 Basic reading decoding skills are supported with systematic, explicit and multi-sensory programs such as Fundations and The Sonday Program.
 Repeated and timed readings are used to develop reading fluency.
 Reading comprehension skills such as inferencing, drawing conclusions and using the text to support a response are reinforced using decodable and leveled passages.
-In math the common core standards are reinforced using IXL which is a web based program which is adaptive and offers personalized learning experiences.
-Components of Saxon Math are used which offers spiraling review and reinforcement.
+In math the common core standards are reinforced using DreamBox which is an adaptive web based program and offers personalized learning experiences.
+Components of Envisions Math are used based on student need and skills that may need to be reinforced.